nestarz/esdev/README.md

 # esdev

-Serve and build TypeScript and JSX files, that's all.
+Process to transform files, that's all.
 The rest is up to you.

 ## Requirement